In this guide

 - Categorical Market

-- A market with more than two possible outcomes (e.g., "Who will win the Republican nomination 2028?").
+- A market structure accommodating multiple distinct outcomes (for instance, "Which candidate will secure the Republican nomination in 2028?").

 - Scalar Market

-- A market where the payout scales with the outcome value (e.g., "What will BTC price be on December 31?").
+- A market structure where compensation fluctuates proportionally with the realised outcome value (for example, "What will Bitcoin's price reach by December 31?").

 - Conditional Market